E2dgar/GabrielDavid_12_21072022/README.md

 <pre>$ npn run dev</pre>

-<i>Note: The backend will launch on port 3000 so on frontend start accept another port in terminal</i>
+<i>Note: The backend will launch on port 3000 so, on frontend start, accept another port in terminal</i>